tremor-rs/tremor-runtime/integration_testing/README.md

 # Integration Testing Framework

+## Background

+This runner runs two sorts of tests:

+* basic tests do the following:
+    * start tremor with a fixed configuration
+    * push fixed input through the file system onramp
+    * test the output against the expected output

+These tests are designed such that new features can be added with appropriate tests - and you can create new tests from a template on the command line

+In addition it will run a properties based test for the file/dirs/logs on ramp.

+The properties-based test will generate a set of random messages and various file create/move/rename actions and run them.

+There is a trivial identity function - the sorted output should be identical to the aggregated, sorted input.
+The runner will test that these are identical.

-## Writing tests
+## Writing basic tests

-Each tests has a own folder.
+Each basic test has a own folder.
 The name of the folder has to be `<test name>.test` The required files are:

 * `README.md` - a description of the test
 * `config` - a shell script that gets sourced to customize configuration